ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/research/index.md

 ## Research with the International Congress of Armenian Mycologists

-[Research](/research) with our group can range from diversity quetions, to bioremediation efforts of clearing white phosphorus contaminated forest soils to khachkar lichen diversity.
+[Research](/research) focuses within our group can range from diversity quetions, bioremediation efforts of clearing white phosphorus contaminated forest soils, khachkar lichen diversity and macro and micro fungal diversity.

 {% include card-search.html subject="papers" %}